Susu-spec/r2d2/README.md

 - Qwerty Hancock

 ## General Notes
-> This audio based project was a very fun project.
+> This was actually fun to build.
 React's design principles were hard to follow at first but as all things got easier over time.